 Our intent in teaching Science is that all children will:

-At North Bradley CE Primary School, children gain scientific knowledge and understanding alongside developing the skills required to explore different ideas and questions through experimentation.
+At North Bradley CE Primary School, children are taught Science weekly gaining scientific knowledge and understanding alongside developing the skills required to explore different ideas and questions through experimentation.
 Developing and maintaining the skills of questioning, observing, collaborating, analysing, handling data and concluding are essential to the pupil’s learning and transferable to other curriculum subjects.
-Science is often at the centre of a class’s context for learning; for example, learning about super senses through the topic “Superhero School”.
-It can also be taught discretely, to teach specific skills or knowledge, by class or PPA teachers, which do not relate to a topic.
+Science is taught by class teachers discretely every week, to teach specific skills or knowledge, which do not relate to a topic.

 Most children will achieve age related expectations in Science at the end of their cohort year.

 Children will retain knowledge that is pertinent to Science with a real life context.

 Children will be able to question ideas and reflect on knowledge.